How to Stress Less and Have a Healthy Holiday Season

 5. Declutter your life

-We’ve been existing in our homes more than usual for nearly two years, and I have a lot of patients saying that if they could just declutter, they would feel lighter.
+I have a lot of patients who say decluttering makes them feel lighter.
 Sometimes this process can feel overwhelming, but if you link decluttering with something positive, like a way of giving back during the holidays, it becomes a more pleasing and satisfying experience.
-If you are able to pass on belongings you no longer need to someone who needs them more, that will help with practicing kindness and reinforce a more positive mindset.
+If you can pass on belongings you no longer need to someone who needs them more, that will help with practicing kindness and reinforce a positive mindset.

 6. Take time for yourself